Process and methods

 Searches should include a mix of bibliographic databases, websites and other sources depending on the subject of the review question and the type of evidence sought.

 For most searches there will be key sources that should be prioritised, and other potentially relevant sources that could be considered.
 It is important to ensure adequate coverage of the relevant literature and to search a range of sources, but there should be clear reasons, with only those likely to yield relevant results included.
-(See also section 7.4 for information on searching for economic literature.)
+(See also the section on reviewing economic evaluations in the chapter on incorporating economic evaluation for information on searching for economic literature.)

 The selection of sources will vary according to the requirements of the review question.
 For reviews of the effectiveness of pharmacological interventions the following should be prioritised for searching: